allan2/dotenvy/dotenv/README.md

 ## What are the differences from the original?

 This repo fixes:
+- the primary function is `dotenvy::load` rather than `dotenv::dotenv`
 - home directory works correctly (no longer using the deprecated `std::env::home_dir`)
 - more helpful errors for `dotenv!` ([dotenv-rs/dotenv #57](https://github.com/dotenv-rs/dotenv/pull/57))